begin with a free consultation (949) 870-3800

 • Exclusive remedy: The worker cannot pursue additional recovery from the employer, including filing personal injury lawsuits and other legal action.

-• Assured and fixed benefits: The worker’s compensation system allows certain benefits, but often less than an employee might receive in a personal injury claim.
+• Assured and fixed benefits: The workers’ compensation system allows certain benefits, but often less than an employee might receive in a personal injury claim.

 You can begin the process by contacting a local workers’ compensation attorney.
 If you already filed a claim, and the insurance company denied it, delayed it, or offered less compensation than you deserve, always consult a workers’ comp lawyer immediately.

-Disputes and Denials For Carpal Tunnel
+Disputes and Denials for Carpal Tunnel

 One of the main reasons these claims are complex is that you must prove your carpal tunnel syndrome resulted from your occupation and that it happened during your employment.
 If you engage in repetitive motion as part of your job, you might think the cause of your injury is obvious.
 However, insurance companies might allege that other activities in your life caused your condition.